 But for large corporations, there’s an unbelievable opportunity—if they’re willing to enter a world of coauthorship and understand that everyone brings something to the table.
 Over the next 10 years, these tools will foster innovation and create significant new markets.
 There’s a reason smart companies like Vodafone Egypt are partnering with and even investing in startups in their backyard.
 They want to learn.

 S+B: What can multinationals and governments do to encourage innovation in emerging markets?

 SCHROEDER: Anything that helps maximize the movement of people, goods, and ideas.

 Although so much of the entrepreneurial ecosystem is happening naturally from the bottom up, a top-down structure is very important when it comes to areas like infrastructure, the rule of law, and education.
-As one positive and somewhat surprising example, the president of Rwanda, Paul Kagame, recently said that everyone in his country is going to have access to LTE within the next two or three years.
-Not 3G, not 4G, they’re going to leapfrog that to the biggest broadband.
+As one positive example, the president of Rwanda, Paul Kagame, recently said that everyone in his country is going to have access to LTE within the next two or three years.
+Not 3G, not 4G; they’re going to leapfrog to the fastest broadband.
 They’re wiring the entire country—and bringing in a company from South Korea to help them do it.
 The president is totally committed.
-He wants to get a tablet in every child’s hand in that period of time, and in the last six months the government gave out more than 150,000 tablets, along with training, to young people.
+He wants to get a tablet in every child’s hand in that period of time, and the government has already given out more than 150,000 tablets, along with training, to young people.
 So if that can happen there, it can potentially happen anywhere.